aquavitae/norman/doc/source/index.rst

         Return a set of all records with field values matching *kwargs*.

+    .. method:: add(**kwargs)

+        Create a new record of the reference table using *kwargs*, updated the keyword arguments defining this `Group`.

     .. method:: delete([records=None,] **keywords)

         Delete delete all instances in *records* which match *keywords*.